VinnikAlex0/GroupExpense/README.md

 # 💸 GroupExpense – Collaborative Expense Splitter

-SettleIt is a full-stack web app that helps groups of friends or roommates track shared expenses and split costs fairly.
-Whether it’s for a holiday, house share, or weekend getaway, BudgetBuddy simplifies who owes what and makes settling up painless.
+**GroupExpense** is a full-stack web app that helps groups of friends or roommates track shared expenses and split costs fairly.
+Whether it’s for a holiday, house share, or weekend getaway, GroupExpense simplifies who owes what and makes settling up painless.

+---

 ## 🚀 Features